zuzanapiarova/philosophers/README.md

 6. ./philo 5 800 200 200 0 - they do not eat
 7. ./philo 5 0 200 100 - must die instantly or not start at all
 8. ./philo 1 800 200 100 - only one philo - should die instantly/after time_to_die because does not have enough forks
+9. ./philo 5 800 200 0 - 0 time to sleep - cannot die, as they take resources right away

 ### --- check in code ---
 1. ... that each thread does not access other philo data